jbhovell/flatmates/README.md

 # About the project

-I built this application to demonstrate the React framework to my team (all are backend developers).
+I built this application to demonstrate the React framework to my teammates (all are backend developers).
 I used Python and Flask to create the backend REST API.

 I am still learning React and making improvements to this project while learning.